Transit Future in Victoria

 In 2011, the Victoria Region Transit Future Plan was completed.
 This plan provides a vision for improving the region’s transit network over the next 25 years by:

-- develop liveable neighbourhoods that demonstrate the integration of all sustainable modes of transportation.
+- Develop livable neighbourhoods that demonstrate the integration of all sustainable modes of transportation

 - Strengthening the link between transportation and land-use in order to achieve sustainable growth and development, promoting community resiliency.

 - Identifying a Transit Future Network that includes four layers of transit service to tailor transit to regional and local community needs:

 - Targeted services

 How is the Transit Future Plan being implemented?

 Since the adoption of the Transit Future Plan (TFP), several projects have been completed and many others are in development to improve regional transit.

 A few examples of projects that came from the development of the TFP: